am32-firmware/AM32-unlocker/README.md

  - the same tool works with all AM32 MCU targets
  - bootloaders are included
  - works with stlink-v2, cmsis-dap and jlink adapters
+ - allows for use of a custom bootloader

 [![Unlocking a 4-in-1](https://i.ytimg.com/vi/8_A27GfAbSg/maxresdefault.jpg)](https://www.youtube.com/watch?v=8_A27GfAbSg "Unlocking a 4-in-1")